 The regional MT outcomes of the present study did not support our prediction that the LONG condition would lead to greater changes in distal MT and that the MIXED condition would lead to greater changes in proximal MT.
 No difference was detected between conditions for the distal MT and there was a trivial difference in proximal MT that favored the MIXED condition but it was not considered meaningful.
 The lack of difference in regional MT did not reflect the small differences in total CSA that favored the LONG condition.
 We would expect the LONG condition's modal estimates of muscle thickness at one or either of the sites to be greater given the directionality of the total CSA modal estimates.
-Previous research reports that distal portions of muscle may experience greater hypertrophy from longer muscle length training (5,20,21).
+Previous research has reported using more resistance at long muscle lengths when performing bicep curls leads to meaningful differences in distal hypertrophy of the biceps brachii (+9.8%, p = 0.017, ES = 0.623), although difference in distal hypertrophy between groups was not considered significant (25).
+Furthermore, previous research reports that distal portions of muscle may experience greater hypertrophy from longer muscle length training (5,23,24).
 The discrepancy between regional MT and total CSA outcomes could be due to limiting MT measurement to 2 sites (33% and 66% of muscle length) or measurement error.
 Also, It should be noted that our method for measuring regional MT is novel and has not been validated against magnetic resonance imaging; therefore, results should be interpreted with caution.

 Arm circumference outcomes provided questionable support for the LONG condition.
 The difference of changes in distal circumference between conditions was considered meaningful in favor of the LONG condition (72.96% probability > ROPE).
 The differences at both the proximal and middle sites were also meaningful and favored the LONG condition but to a lesser extent than the distal site.
 The differences in arm circumference in favor of the LONG condition reflected the directionality of trivial changes in total CSA.
 It is important to note that the MIXED condition had a loss of circumference at the proximal site (-0.28 mm [95% HDI: -2.18, 1.74]), likely leading to the meaningful differences between the MIXED and LONG condition despite the changes in proximal circumference for the LONG condition not being meaningful (38.3% probability > ROPE).
-The lack of meaningful changes at the proximal site are interesting, but are consistent in changes of proximal hypertrophy reported in research using more resistance at longer muscle lengths as well as training at longer muscle lengths (5,20,22).
+The lack of meaningful changes at the proximal site are interesting, but are consistent in changes of proximal hypertrophy reported in research using more resistance at longer muscle lengths as well as training at longer muscle lengths (5,23,25).
 Still, circumference measurements are a limited proxy of hypertrophy and do not account for changes in fat tissue, subcutaneous swelling, or other sources of measurement error.
 Therefore, arm circumference findings should be interpreted with caution and are of questionable relevance.